insanum/gcalcli/docs/README.md

   --version                version information

-  --config <file>          config file to read (default is '~/.gcalclirc')
+  --configFolder <folder>  Folder where specific configuration information is
+                           stored.
+This includes a gcalclirc flags file, oauth credentials, and specific cache.
+  --[no]includerc          Whether the ~/.gcalclirc should be used in addition
+                           to the one in the config folder

+  --calendar <name>[#color]
-  --cal <name>[#color]     'calendar' to work with (default is all calendars)
+                           'calendar' to work with (default is all calendars)
                            - you can specify a calendar by name or by substring which can match multiple calendars
                            - you can use multiple '--cal' arguments on the command line for the query commands
-                           - in the config file specify multiple calendars in quotes separated by commas as:
-                               cal: "foo", "bar", "my cal"
                            - an optional color override can be specified per calendar using the ending hashtag:
                                --cal "Eric Davis"#green --cal foo#red
-                             or via the config file:
-                               cal: "foo"#red, "bar"#yellow, "my cal"#green

-  --24hr                   show all dates in 24 hour format
+  --[no]military           show all dates in 24 hour format (default = False)

+  --details [all, calendar, location, length, reminders, description, url, longurl, shorturl]
+                           This has the same effect as the individual switches
+                           - you can specify this multiple times, to get just the combination of details you want.

-  --detail-all             show event details in the 'agenda' output --detail-location        - the description width defaults to 80 characters --detail-length          - if 'short' is specified for the url then the event --detail-reminders         link is shortened using http://goo.gl (slow!)
-  --detail-descr           - the --detail-url can be used for both the 'quick' --detail-descr-width       and 'add' commands as well --detail-url [short,
+  --[no]detail_all           show event details in the 'agenda' output --[no]detail_location      - the description width defaults to 80 characters --[no]detail_length        - if 'short' is specified for the url then the --[no]detail_reminders       event link is shortened using http://goo.gl --[no]detail_description   - the --detail-url can be used for both the 'quick' --detail_url [short,         and 'add' commands as well
                 long]
+  --detail_description_width

-  --ignore-started         ignore old or already started events
+  --[no]started           Show already started events (default = True)
                            - when used with the 'agenda' command, ignore events that have already started and are in-progress with respect to the specified [start] time